Karvalian/Hacking-C/README.md

 The objdump program displays alot of instructions thats why we just grep the useful information inside the main() function.
 Each bytes is represented in hexadecimal notation(base-16 numbering system), This is a convenient notation because a byte contains 8 bits.
 Each of which can be either true or false.
 This means that a byte has 256 possible values so each byte can be described with 2 hexadecimal digits.
 The hexadecimal numbers on the far left are memory adresses.
-The machine language instructions are put on the memory(A collection of bytes of temporary storage space that are numbered with addresses.)
+The machine language instructions are put on the memory(A collection of bytes of temporary storage space that are numbered with addresses).